 Parking here for an apartment is similar to Cedar/Fairmont.
 You can buy a garage space for more money, or spend less to park outside or on the street.
 Coventry also has some small duplexes in which the bottom and top rent separately.
 If you are living alone, many of these also have efficiency apartments on the third floor.
-These are generally cheaper than a one-bedroom place in an apartment building (approximately $450 a month) and include an outside parking spot.
 Heat is most likely not free.
 But if you live on the third floor, the gas bills aren't as bad as the bigger units on the first and second floor.

 Coventry is a great place to live if you like to go out a lot, meet for Happy Hour or if you don't mind biking or driving to campus.
 Plus, if you head down Coventry Road going south, you end up at the Nature Center at Shaker Lakes, which is great for biking, running or just relaxing in the somewhat rare Cleveland sun.

 Cedar Road and Lee Road are two roads that intersect in an area that is populated with restaurants, shops and bars.
 John Carroll University is a nearby small Jesuit private college.
 Many John Carroll students live in the Cedar/Lee area and frequent the bars and restaurants.
 The young crowd also draws many students from Case.